jamesstoneco/manofstone-com-middleman/source/blog/2013-12-02-how-to-like-being-liked.markdown

 Note: you will need to add <span class="inline-code">require 'uri'</span> to your <span class="inline-code">config.rb</span> in order to use <span class="inline-code">URI.encode</span> if you haven't done so already.

 So that takes care of the like buttons.
 I like the result.

 If you do too, don't forget to like it if you make it to the end.

 ### The Post-Like Likeness

-If you have a middleman blog and you share your posts, or maybe you have seen this happen with another blog or page, sometimes it doesn't quite get it wrong.
+If you have a middleman blog and you share your posts, or maybe you have seen this happen with another blog or page, Facebook sure tries but often misses the mark.

-On some of my posts I sometimes have a cta or additional images and for some reason Facebook always seems to get it wrong and make me look bad.
-Of course it is easy enough to scroll through and pick the right image and type something there but not everyone will take the time to do so.
+On some of my posts I sometimes have a cta or additional images and for some reason Facebook always seems to get it wrong.
+And this makes me mad.

+Of course it is easy to scroll through and pick the right image, maybe typing something, but the problem is that no one else will ever, ever take the time to do this.
+Ever.

-So, [Open Graph Protocol](http://ogp.me/) to the rescue.
-It sounds a lot more complicated that it looks but it is basicly a set of formatted meta elements that help to define and control the social experience.
+So [Open Graph Protocol](http://ogp.me/) to the rescue.
+It sounds a lot more complicated than it is.
+OG is a set of formatted meta elements that help to define and control the social experience.
+Nice.

 Lets start by taking a look at what needs to change for a particular site with the [Facebook Object Debugger](https://developers.facebook.com/tools/debug/og/object).
-Just enter a url and it will give a warning and suggestions for the open graph elements that are missing.
+Just enter a url and it will give a warning and suggestions for the Open Graph elements that are missing.

 ![Facebook Object Debugger](/images/blog/2013/facebook-object-debugger.png)

-I went back and forth with this and finially came up with the following.
+I went back and forth with this and finally came up with the following.
 I created a new wrapping layout for my blog so that I didn't effect the rest of my non-blog site and made the following changes.

 <pre><code class="html">&lt;head&gt;